For this post I will start off with part one, mental issues and my disability.

 Here are the do's and don'ts when it comes to my health.

-• Do let me know that while you don't know exactly what it is that I am going through, you are always here if ever I need to talk about it.
+- Do let me know that while you don't know exactly what it is that I am going through, you are always here if ever I need to talk about it, or anything.

-• Do realize that I almost never feel well, so while I would like to get out and live a normal life, doing things as often as once I could, that I cannot, and realize that there is no need to feel insulted by this.
+- Do realize that I almost never feel well, so while I would like to get out and live a normal life, doing things as often as once I could, that I cannot always do this, and realize that there is no need to feel insulted by this.

-• Don't tell me that I am wrong, or that this is not how bodies or health works.
-My whole body is out of wack, my immune system is not as good as a result, as well as many other things.
+- Don't tell me that I am wrong, or that this is not how bodies or health works.
+My whole body is out of whack, my immune system is not as good as a result, as well as many other things.

-• Do realize that not everyone's body is the same, and therefore, what works or is a certain way for one person, or most people, may not work for me.
+- Do realize that not everyone's body is the same, and therefore, what works or is a certain way for one person, or most people, may not work for me.
+I LOVE that your aunts cousins grandma has the same thing and here's what she does, but I am not her.

-• Do learn about what I go through, research it, ask me as many questions as you like, learn the things I can and cannot eat, memorize important fact, or do's and don'ts.
+- Do learn about what I go through, research it, ask me as many questions as you like, learn the things I can and cannot eat, memorize important fact, or do's and don'ts.
+Learning from me is the best way, though!

 And remember, it's okay to be unsure, confused, or even a little uncomfortable.